OR WAIT 15 SECS

 Which animals help spread Lyme disease, and, more specifically, which ones transmit the more virulent strains, needs further study, the researchers contend, to determine how best to implement a broad-based vaccination program.
 Also, study sites need to be monitored for strains that are not susceptible to the vaccine.
 Lastly, experiments will be conducted in which the vaccine is administered orally -- the most logical way to vaccinate large numbers of animals -- either as food pellets or in bait boxes targeted to certain species, much like the rabies vaccination program that has met with success in the United States and Europe.
 Such a vaccination program would be environmentally beneficial, say the researchers, because it would not detrimentally affect the ecology of a region.

-Other collaborators on the study include Durland Fish, PhD, Yale University School of Medicine, and Jean Tsao, PhD,
+Other collaborators on the study include Durland Fish, PhD, Yale University School of Medicine, and Jean Tsao, PhD, Michigan State University (formerly with University of Chicago and Yale).

 Source: National Institute of Allergy and Infectious Diseases (NIAID)